Winners of Fidson competition get N1.75m

-Fidson Healthcare Plc. had rewarded the top three finalists of the Fidvite #MyChildCan competition with a cumulative cash prize of N1.75 million.
+Fidson Healthcare Plc recently rewarded the top three finalists of the Fidvite #MyChildCan competition with a cumulative cash prize of N1.75 million.

-The competition, which was announced on Children’s Day was organised to celebrate the hope and happiness children bring to our lives.
+The competition, which was announced on Children’s Day 2021, was organised to celebrate the hope and happiness children bring.
 The contest had over 147 entries from talented children across Nigeria, showcasing skills, including public speaking, acting, playing musical instruments, cooking, singing and athletic demonstrations like boxing, among others.

-At the event, Friday Enaholo, Head of Marketing, Fidson Healthcare Plc. congratulated the winners for emerging tops, as he reiterated the efficacy of Fidvite multivitamin to the development of children.
+At the event, Friday Enaholo, head of marketing, Fidson Healthcare Plc, congratulated the winners for emerging tops, as he reiterated the efficacy of Fidvite multivitamin in the development of children.

+In his words: “Childhood requires a lot of energy, which they get mainly from the food they eat.

 Through a combination of the judges’ decision and public votes, the winners emerged and were presented their cheques at the presentation ceremony.